rabser/moodle-auth_googleoauth2/README.md

 This plugin adds a Google/Facebook/Github/Linkedin/Windows Live button on the front page.
 The first time the user clicks on the button, a new account is created.

+Requirement: this plugin version requires Moodle 2.6 and later.
+Get the STABLE_25 branch for Moodle 2.5 and earlier.

 Plugin installation:
 --------------------
-Since Moodle 2.5 you can automatically install the plugin from [Moodle.org](https://moodle.org/plugins/view.php?plugin=auth_googleoauth2).
+You can automatically install the plugin from [Moodle.org](https://moodle.org/plugins/view.php?plugin=auth_googleoauth2).
 For manual installation or other versions, follow these steps:

 1. add the plugin into /auth/googleoauth2/